MatthewBayfield/heritage_housing_issues/README.md

 * Optimise the model by performing hyperparameter tuning.
 * Evaluate the model performance.
 * Finalise the model pipeline once the success criteria are met.
+* Calculate prediction intervals for the sale price of the client's inherited properties, using the best model pipelines.
 * Create a dashboard page displaying the attributes and sale prices of the client's four properties.
 * Create a dashboard page/section allowing the client to enter a set of house attributes, and calculate the predicted sale price dynamically.
-* Create a dashboard page displaying the final model performance.
+* Create a dashboard page displaying the final model performance and model pipelines.

 ## ML Business Case
 * To recap, the client wants to be able to predict the sale price of their inherited houses, as well as for any other house in Ames, Iowa, using the attributes contained in a dataset located by the client on kaggle.